-Click to View an Interactive Plot of MesoWest Active Stations (currently available for 2012 only)
+Click to View an Interactive Plot of MesoWest Active Stations (currently available for any data beyond 2012)

 As seen in the above graph, stations are continuously added to the MesoWest database.
 Stations also become "inactive" if they discontinue reporting for an extended period of time, or become "active" again if they resume reporting.
 To view the history of when certain stations were added or changed status, please click the following link:

 View MesoWest Stations which were Added or Changed Status

 Stations have also been installed at numerous locations such as around the Great Salt Lake, for example.
 Observations of temperature, relative humidity, wind speed, wind direction, precipitation, and other weather parameters are provided and available through MesoWest.
 Please click the following link for example images of stations:

 The MesoWest interface and database are utilized by numerous organizations.
 They are used operationally by the National Weather Service to monitor weather conditions around the country in order to protect lives and property.
 MesoWest is used extensively by researchers to understand severe weather events such as winter snow storms, damaging winds, and convective weather events.
 MesoWest surface observations are integrated into high spatial and temporal resolution surface analyses over the continental United States.
 The University of Utah 2Dimensional Variational Analysis (UU2DVAR) provides hourly analyses of temperature, relative humidity, and wind.
 This analysis system is being developed as a tool for quality control of MesoWest observations and to estimate the impact of observations on analyses.
 MesoWest is also available to the educational community for use in the classroom.
 Students in grades K-12 can observe weather conditions near their school or around the region.